xcwen/ac-php/README.md

 no find .tags dir in path list :/home/jim/phptest/
 ```

+you need *mkdir ".tags" in root of project*

-mk .tags dir  like this:
+like this:

 `mkdir /home/jim/phptest/.tags`